cositools/cosi-data-challenge-1/data_products/README.md

 The Crab nebula is considered both a pulsar wind nebula (PWN) and supernova remnant.
 The PWN surrounds the Crab Pulsar, a rapidly rotating and magnetized neutron star in the Milky Way constellation Taurus.
 The supernova remnant was produced by SN 1054.

 The Crab entered COSI-balloon's field of view for only $\sim$12 of the 46 days of the 2016 flight ([Sleator 2019](https://www.proquest.com/docview/2313733159?pq-origsite=gscholar&fromopenview=true)); the balloon remained largely in Earth's Southern Hemisphere and the Crab is more easily viewed from the Northern Hemisphere.
-Nevertheless, as the brightest persistent $\gamma$-ray source in the sky, the Crab is detectable in the balloon data and is imaged in this notebook with 10x its true flux of 0.049 ph cm$^{-2}$ s$^{-1}$ (100 keV-50 MeV).
+Nevertheless, as the brightest persistent $\gamma$-ray source in the sky, the Crab is detectable in the balloon data and is imaged in this notebook with 10x its true flux of 0.049 ph cm $^{-2}$ s $^{-1}$ (100 keV-50 MeV).

 Cygnus X-1 is a bright hard X-ray source in the Cygnus constellation of the Milky Way.
 It is believed to be a black hole in an X-ray binary system.
-Cygnus X-1 emits in COSI's bandpass as well, and like the Crab is simulated here at 10x its true flux of 0.041 ph cm$^{-2}$ s$^{-1}$ (100 keV-50 MeV).
+Cygnus X-1 emits in COSI's bandpass as well, and like the Crab is simulated here at 10x its true flux of 0.041 ph cm $^{-2}$ s $^{-1}$ (100 keV-50 MeV).
 This data challenge thus helps establish expectations for COSI-balloon observations of Cygnus X-1 during the 2016 flight.

 Centaurus A is a galaxy in the constellation of Centaurus.
 Also called NGC 5128, Centaurus A has a supermassive black hole which emits X-rays and radio waves.
 This notebook attempts to image Centaurus A as seen with 10x its true flux of 0.0036 ph cm$^{-2}$ s$^{-1}$ (100 keV-50 MeV) during the 2016 balloon flight.